“An immoral man of learning is a great evil;

 [Different parts of this article were published in obituaries for Shaykh Seraj Hendricks in ‘ImanWire’ (USA publication) and TRT News (Turkish publication), with subsequent reprints elsewhere in the US, Indonesia and India.
 The author is Shaykh Dr Hisham.]

-Regularly included in the scholarly section of the annual global list of ‘The 500 Most Influential Muslims’, His books include A Sublime Path: the Sufi Way of the Makkan Sages for Fons Vitae, The Islamic Tradition and the Human Rights Discourse (editor) for the Atlantic Council, A Luminous Lamp for Dar al-Turath al-Islami, and others in different subjects.
+Raised between the West and the Arab world, he was born to an English father who embraced Islam at the Azhar in Cairo, and to an Egyptian mother of ʿAbbāsī-Sudanese & Ḥasanī-Moroccan heritage.
+Regularly included in the scholarly section of the annual global list of ‘The 500 Most Influential Muslims’, his books include A Sublime Path: the Sufi Way of the Makkan Sages for Fons Vitae, The Islamic Tradition and the Human Rights Discourse (editor) for the Atlantic Council, A Luminous Lamp for Dar al-Turath al-Islami, and others in different subjects.

 As per the directions and instructions of his shaykhs, he teaches regularly from the Islamic canon, particularly in law (fiqh, spirituality (tasawwuf/Sufism), and theology (aqida) in addition to providing counsel to students on meaningful and rooted ways to engage in the modern world from a spiritual perspective.
 His class schedule can be found on this website.